 14. Branch out from school books.
 Bored of Biff, Chip and Kipper?
 Sign up for Reading Chest, enter your child’s current reading level, and they’ll send you a selection of perfectly pitched books on loan each month.
 From £9.95 per month.

 15. Meet the maker.
 Look out for meet-and-greet events with children’s authors at your local library and bookshops: a great reading incentive for your child.

-16. Make him the star.
+16. Make your child the star.
 Personalised books are a huge hit with children, putting them right at the heart of the story.
 Some even have the option of uploading your own photos.

 17. Play games based on books.
-Knock up a cape and wand so he can re-enact scenes from Harry Potter, make playdough or cardboard models of the characters from his latest book, or go on a Famous Five-style adventure.
+Knock up a cape and wand so they can re-enact scenes from Harry Potter, make playdough or cardboard models of the characters from their latest book, or go on a Famous Five-style adventure.

 18. Try a boovie – an interactive "book in motion".
 By combining printed words with animated images, pop-up definitions, optional audio narration and a soundtrack, Galdo's Gift offers a digital alternative to a picture book for a new generation.

 19. Be a model parent.
 ‘The best reading role models are in the home: brothers, fathers, grandfathers; mothers, sisters, grandmothers, so make sure your kids see you reading,’ says author and Words for Life supporter James Patterson.
 ‘It doesn’t have to be books: reading the newspaper is good too.’